node-schedule/node-schedule/README.md

 We'd love to get your contributions.
 Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.

-Before jumping in, check out our [Contributing](https://github.com/node-schedule/node-schedule/wiki/Contributing) page on the wiki!
+Before jumping in, check out our [Contributing](https://github.com/node-schedule/node-schedule/blob/master/CONTRIBUTING.md) page guide!

 ## Copyright and license